 The Great Smoky Mountains National Park evolved from an “idea” in the late 1800’s to a multi-year work in progress by the Civilian Conservation Corps in the 1930’s.
 The Civilian Conservation Corps, or CCC, was a creation of President Franklin Roosevelt’s New Deal as a response to the Great Depression, and provided jobs to unemployed young men.
 President Roosevelt dedicated the park in 1940, and it’s one of the very few national parks with no entrance fee thanks to a deed restriction established by the state of Tennessee when the park was originally established.

-At Wildberry Lodge, we treat you like a national treasure!
+At Wildberry Lodge, we treat you like a national treasure.
 Book your stay at our “luxuriously rustic” vacation getaway in North Carolina’s Smoky Mountains and get ready for a vacation like no other.
 We’re open-come share some crisp mountain air with us!
-Check out our specials, book online or call us at 828-683-2525.
+Book online or call us at 828-683-2525.